-It isn't a plug-and-play calculator, but it will explain the process and give you the knowledge you need to shape discussions and evaluations in ways that will be relevant for your association.
+It's not a plug-and-play calculator, but it will explain the process and give you the knowledge you need to shape discussions and evaluations in ways that will be relevant for your association.

-- The Strategy.
-Understand what success looks like to you and the metrics and data you'll use to define it. - The Returns.
-Take a deeper dive into part one of any ROI equation: the returns.
-What types are there and what do you need to keep in mind when evaluating them? - The Investment.
-What components can it be broken down into and, again, what considerations should you keep top of mind? - The Final Calculation.
-Bring everything together with the final calculation. - The Soft Benefits.
-These are the factors that may not have a dollar figure attached but are no less important in helping you gauge the impact of your learning programs. - The Wrap-up.
-Tying it all together is the final step to help you measure the overall effect.
+- The Strategy: Understand what success looks like to you and the metrics and data you'll use to define it. - The Returns: Take a deeper dive into part one of any ROI equation: the returns.
+What types are there and what do you need to keep in mind when evaluating them? - The Investment: Bring everything together with the final calculation. - The Final Calculation: Understand what success looks like to you and the metrics and data you'll use to define it. - The Benefits: These are the factors that may not have a dollar figure attached but are no less important in helping you gauge the impact of your learning programmes. - The Wrap Up: Tying it all together to help you measure the overall effect your initiatives are having on member engagement and retention.